ShanMehr/ShanMehr/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Angular, TypeScript, FastAPI.
+- 🌱 I’m currently learning Svelte, Ray, FASTAPI, Azure, Pytorch
 - 📫 How to reach me: <a href='https://www.linkedin.com/in/ishanmeher/'>Linkedin</a>
 - 😄 Pronouns: He/Him